ChipmunkHand/ChipmunkHand/blog/psx.md

 ##SPI

-The Pi has hardware support for both the I2C and SPI serial protocols, we we were in luck.
-After much messing around attempting to enable the SPI hardware support and testing that it actually works (We will omit those particular fields of Yak from this post) we were able to include a few new functions from the chipset library that enable us to send data over dedicated SPI pins on the Pi.
+The Pi has hardware support for both the I2C and SPI serial protocols, we were in luck.
+After much messing around attempting to enable the SPI hardware support and testing that it actually works (We will omit those particular fields of Yak from this post) we were able to include a few new functions from the chipset library that enabled us to send data over dedicated SPI pins on the Pi.

 Important things to note: